suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 }
 ```

-Here we define `board` as a two dimensional array of three rows and three
+Here we define `board` as a two-dimensional array of three rows and three
 columns where each element is either an `'X'`, an `'O'`, or a `' '`.
 While this
-works we can reduce the repetition by defining a `Square` type.
+works, we can reduce the repetition by defining a `Square` type.

 ```typescript
 type Square = 'X' | 'O' | ' '